 The girl took off her cloak, placing it neatly on the newel post of the stairs that led from the throne.
 Without it, her body looked even smaller and more vulnerable.

 The Marshal had summoned his katana while he waited for her to quickly pull her hair into a thick plait.
 She turned to face him, her stance signaling that she was ready for an attack, but Ignis could see no weapons in her hands or on her person.
-His lips quirked up in a small smile.
+Ignis’s lips quirked up in a small smile.
 This girl was sneaky.
-She must have the ability to summon, and she was waiting for the last moment to bring her weapon into existence so the Marshal could not gain information about her fighting style from her choice of blade.
+She must have the ability to summon and was waiting for the last moment to bring her weapon into existence so the Marshal couldn’t gain information about her fighting style from her choice of blade.

-Ignis watched as the Marshal launched his attack.
-It wasn’t until he had nearly reached her that she pulled out her weapons.
-A gleaming silver-white falchion, with a curved blade and delicately sculpted guard of leaves and vines, appeared in each hand.
+The Marshal launched his attack, trotting lightly forward, but waiting until the last moment to make an offensive move in order to gain back some advantage after showing his hand so early.
+It wasn’t until he had nearly reached her that she pulled out her weapons—two gleaming silver-white falchions, with curved blades and delicately sculpted guards of leaves and vines.
 But Ignis didn’t believe it was the weapons themselves that shocked the Marshal into faltering in his advance, it was the way the world seemed to shift to accommodate her wish as she pulled them out of thin air beside her.
-The very air seemed to shiver and shriek in protest as the blades appeared, and even she winced a little, as though she were not expecting the sound.
-The Marshal hesitated only a moment before he pushed forward and met her blades.
+The very air seemed to shiver and shriek in protest as the blades appeared, and even she winced a little, as though she weren’t expecting the sound.
+His hesitation so subtle that even Ignis’s keen eyes barely caught it, the Marshal pushed forward and met her blades with a clang of metal on metal that echoed through the vast throne room.

 The girl seemed to choose a defensive tactic at first, spinning to the side with the Marshal’s every thrust and advance.
 She held her blades out at the ready, but not once did she strike out with them except to defend against his katana.
 To Ignis, it appeared as though she were dancing with the man, her every move kicking up the heavy fabric of her gown and sending it swirling in a wave of blue and gold embroidery.
-Her dress seemed not to hinder her at all as she twisted away from his blade, whirling almost faster than Ignis’s eye could track, and stopped at his back.
-She could have ended the contest right there, but she chose to back up and allow the Marshal to turn around, her posture assuming a defensive position once again as she held her blades out toward him.
+Her dress seemed not to hinder her at all as she twisted away from his blade, whirling almost faster than Ignis’s eye could track and stopping at the Marshal’s back.
+She could have ended the contest right there, but she chose to back up and allow him to turn around, her posture assuming a defensive position once again as she held her falchions out at the ready.

-The room was still for several moments, stunned to silence.
-Ignis wondered who would be the first to break the spell of what had just happened.
+The room was still for several moments, stunned to silence, and Ignis wondered who would be the first to break the spell that seemed to hold the room captive.

-“Don’t be,” he chuckled as she moved off him.
-“It’s good to receive an ass-whooping every now and then.
+“Don’t be,” he continued to chuckle as she moved off him.
+“It’s good to be defeated every now and then.
 Reminds me to keep improving.”

 “Ahh, Ignis, my boy.
 Thank you for coming.
 Please have my son and the rest of the group meet me here tomorrow morning.
 I should like to see you all off, and I have a few things to say to my son before he sets out to meet his bride.”

-“And a last minute addition, I would like you to take Laura here with you tomorrow,” he gestured to the girl.
-“As you have no doubt noticed, she has . . . skills, which may serve you well on your journey.”
+“And a last-minute addition, I would like you to take Laura here with you tomorrow,” he said, gesturing to the girl.
+“As you have no doubt noticed, she has . . . skills, which will serve you well on your journey.”

-Ignis suppressed the desire to let his mouth drop open.
-The King had been testing her for their own journey?
+Ignis suppressed the desire to let his mouth drop open as he stared up at the King.
+His Majesty had been testing her for their own journey?
 Did he really believe they would need that much combat expertise to attend the Prince’s wedding, even located as it was in Niflheim-occupied territory?
 Gladio was already coming with them, and Ignis himself was more than proficient with his daggers.
 The treaty was to be signed in a matter of days, so who was the King expecting them to meet?
 Still, it wasn’t his place to question His Majesty’s orders.

 Her voice was soft as she replied in an accent similar to his own, “I believe I’ve seen you in the library in the past couple of days.”
-Judging by her accent, she was most certainly from a noble family, of formal education and a demeanor of classical upbringing.
+Judging by her elocution, she was most certainly from a noble family, of formal education, and a demeanor of classical upbringing.

 “Ah, that’s a possibility.
 I’ve been in the stacks for long stretches recently, researching the areas we’re to be traveling through for our journey,” he said.
 And he hadn’t slept a full night through in weeks.
-He hoped desperately that the temporary relinquishment of his clerical duties in the Citadel would allow him more time to sleep on the road.
-He wasn’t sure how many more cans of Ebony his body would allow.
+He hoped desperately that the temporary relinquishment of his clerical duties in the Citadel would allow him more time to sleep on the road, as he wasn’t certain how many more cans of Ebony his body would allow before committing mutiny.

-“So you are acquainted.
-Very good,” King Regis said, and they both looked up to the throne.
+“So you’re acquainted.
+Very good,” King Regis said almost jovially, and they both looked up to the throne.
 “I shall see you all back here tomorrow morning then.”